Meisterzunge/PlcHaGateway/README.md

   Should be used when aggregating MFFB's.

+### Virtual device

-  > The top most view is automatically considered a _virtual device_ wich will be mapped as such to the MQTT integration!
+The top most view is automatically considered a _virtual device_ wich will be mapped as such to the MQTT integration!
 It will group all nested MFFB's.

 ## Attributes